Here's my latest Space-Time Continuum column for Freelance, the magazine of the Saskatchewan Writers Guild

 .
 It's a modified version of a column I wrote ages ago as one of my newspaper science columns.
 It seemed appropriate to bring that old column back to life...bwah-ha-ha!

 As I write this, it’s about three weeks until Hallowe’en, a time when people’s thoughts turn to monsters.
 While in this modern age there are a great many more monsters to choose from than there used to be, there’s no doubt that one of the most popular (which is an odd thing for a monster to be, perhaps, but still) is the ...

-My latest "Space-Time Continuum" column from the Saskatchewan Writers' Guild
+My "Space-Time Continuum" column for the August/September 2016 issue of Freelance, the newsletter of the Saskatchewan Writers Guild

 's newsletter Freelance...

 Literary awards are nice to get.
 They may or may not help book sales, and they may or may not come with a cash prize, but at the very least, they’re a form of validation for authors.
 (As Sally Fields put it when she won an Academy Award, “They like me, they really like me!”)